 What can you do when you are behind on your bills?

-Simply put: prioritize what you pay first.
+Prioritize what you pay first

 Look at your bills and list the essentials at the top of your list.
 List them in the order of the least amount owed to the greatest.
 Do what you can to pay as many smaller bills right now.
 That way, you will feel like you were able to cover some of your expenses and no longer must worry about those items.